NeurodataWithoutBorders/nwb-schema/docs/language/source/specification_language_release_notes.rst

         * Added ``default_value`` key for attributes to specify a default value for attributes
         * Removed ``const`` key for attributes which was used to control the behavior of the ``value`` key, i.e., depending on the value of ``const`` the ``value`` key would either act as a fixed or default value.
 By adding the ``default_value`` key this behavior now becomes explicit and the behavior of the ``value`` key no longer depends on the value of another key (i.e., the ``const`` key)
 * Improved governance and reuse of specifications:
-    * The core specification documents are no longer stored as .py files as part of the orignal Python API but are released as separate YAML (or optionally JSON) documents in a seperate repository
+    * The core specification documents are no longer stored as .py files as part of the original Python API but are released as separate YAML (or optionally JSON) documents in a seperate repository
     * All documentation has been ported to use reStructuredText (RST) markup that can be easily translated to PDF, HTML, text, and many other forms.
     * Documentation for source codes and the specification are auto-generated from source to ensure consistency between sources and the documentation
 * Avoid mixing of format specification and computations: